-- Research and Development Costs: R&D expenses include both internal R&D activities and external contracted services.
+- c.
+Research and Development Costs: R&D expenses include both internal R&D activities and external contracted services.
 Internal R&D activity expenses include salaries, benefits, and stock-based compensation, as well as travel, supplies, and other costs to support our R&D staff.
 External contracted services include clinical trial activities, manufacturing and control-related activities, and regulatory costs.
 R&D expenses are charged to operations as incurred.
-We review and accrue R&D expenses based on services performed and rely upon estimates of those costs applicable to the stage of completion of each project. - d.

-Inventory: All components of inventory are valued at the lower of cost (first-in, first-out) or net realizable value.
+We review and accrue R&D expenses based on services performed and rely upon estimates of those costs applicable to the stage of completion of each project. - Inventory: All components of inventory are valued at the lower of cost (first-in, first-out) or net realizable value.
 We adjust inventory to net realizable value when the net realizable value is lower than the carrying cost of the inventory.
 Net realizable value is determined based on estimated sales activity and margins.
 We estimate a reserve for obsolete inventory based on management's judgment of probable future commercial use, which is based on an analysis of current inventory levels, estimated future sales and production rates, and estimated shelf lives.
-See Note 6. - Intangible Assets: Intangible assets consist primarily of license agreements and patent and trademark costs.
+See Note 6.

+Intangible Assets: Intangible assets consist primarily of license agreements and patent and trademark costs.
 Intangible assets are stated at cost, less accumulated amortization.
-License agreements and patent costs are amortized using the straight-line method over the estimated useful lives of the license agreements and patents of approximately 5 to 15 years.
+License agreements and patent costs are amortized using the straight-line method over the estimated useful lives of the license agreements and patent of approximately 5 to 15 years.
 Patent application costs are deferred pending the outcome of patent applications.
 Costs associated with unsuccessful patent applications and abandoned intellectual property are expensed when determined to have no recoverable value.
 We evaluate the potential alternative uses of all intangible assets, as well as the recoverability of the carrying values of intangible assets, on a recurring basis.
-During the six-month periods ended June 30, 2022 and 2021, we capitalized patent and trademark costs of \$190,727 and \$104,067, respectively.
-During the six-month periods ended June 30, 2022 and 2021, we abandoned patent applications with previously-capitalized patent costs of \$62,388 and \$0, respectively.
+During the nine-month periods ended September 30, 2022 and 2021, we capitalized patent and trademark costs of \$255,224 and \$219,236, respectively.
+During the nine-month periods ended September 30, 2022 and 2021, we abandoned patent applications and trademarks with previously-capitalized costs of \$64,833 and \$19,874, respectively.

-Leases: All of our leases are operating leases and are included in right-of-use lease assets, current lease liabilities and noncurrent lease liabilities on our consolidated balance sheets.
+Leases: All of our leases are operating leases and are included in right-of-use lease assets, current lease liabilities and noncurrent lease liabilities on our condensed consolidated balance sheets.
 These assets and liabilities are recognized at the commencement date based on the present value of remaining lease payments over the lease term using the Company's incremental borrowing rates or implicit rates, when readily determinable.
-The discount rates used for each lease were based principally on the Platinum debt, which was secured and outstanding for most of 2018.
+The discount rates used for each lease were based principally on the former Platinum debt.
+We used a "build-up" method where the approach was to estimate the risk/credit spread priced into the debt rate and then adjust that for f. on the former Platinum debt.
 We used a "build-up" method where the approach was to estimate the risk/credit spread priced into the debt rate and then adjust that for the remaining term of each lease.
 Additionally, some market research was completed on the Company's peer group.
 Short-term operating leases which have an initial term of 12 months or less are not recorded on the consolidated balance sheets.
 Lease expense for operating leases is recognized on a straight-line basis over the lease term.
-Lease expense is included in selling, general and administrative expenses on our consolidated statements of operations.
+Lease expense is included in selling, general and administrative expenses on our condensed consolidated statements of operations.
 See Note 9.